Kashmir Princess: Investigation

-CIA involvement

 In addition to the KMT, there were rumours of CIA involvement in this incident as well.
 Aside from the fact that Chow escaped to Taiwan aboard a CIA-owned aircraft, there was no evidence that the CIA was involved until a decade later, when several Americans claimed they were involved.

-Zhou Enlai was an influential figure in Communist China and the United States saw him as an obstacle in the Cold War.
+Zhou Enlai was an influential figure in Communist China, and the United States saw him as an obstacle in the Cold War.
 At the time, the West viewed the Bandung Conference as a gathering of communists and pro-communists that would boost the expansion of communism in Asia.
 The CIA believed that China planned to use the conference to boost its image as a world power.
 Although the CIA sent several agents posing as journalists to cover the conference, evidence suggests that some CIA officers might have taken further action.

 In 1966, a U.S. Senate committee investigating CIA operations heard testimony that gave murky details of a CIA plot to assassinate an "East Asian leader" attending a 1955 Asian conference.
 That leader's identity would remain unknown until 1977, when William R. Corson, a retired U.S. Marine Corps intelligence officer who served in Asia, published Armies of Ignorance identifying that leader as Zhou Enlai.

-On 24 October 1967, a CIA agent John Discoe Smith defected to the Soviet Union.
-There, Smith accounted many of his operations in his memoirs, entitled I Was an Agent of the CIA, including his delivery of a mysterious bag to a KMT agent.
-He says that in 1955, Jack Curran, a CIA officer attached to the U.S. Embassy in New Delhi, asked him to deliver a bag to a Wang Feng at the Maidens Hotel in the Indian capital.
+On 24 October 1967, CIA agent John Discoe Smith defected to the Soviet Union.
+There, Smith recounted many of his operations in his memoirs, titled I Was an Agent of the CIA, including his delivery of a mysterious bag to a KMT agent.
+He said that in 1955, Jack Curran, a CIA officer attached to the U.S. Embassy in New Delhi, asked him to deliver a bag to Wang Feng at the Maidens Hotel in the Indian capital.
 Smith claimed that the bag contained the bomb used to sabotage Kashmir Princess.

 Commemorations

 Captain D.K.
-Jatar was awarded the Ashok Chakra, and stewardess Gloria Eva Berry was awarded the Kirti Chakra posthumously.
-First officer M.C Dixit, ground maintenance engineer Anant Karnik, and navigator J.C.
+Jatar was awarded the Ashok Chakra, India's highest honour for bravery.
+Stewardess Gloria Eva Berry was awarded the Kirti Chakra posthumously.
+First officer M.C.
+Dixit, ground maintenance engineer Anant Karnik, and navigator J.C.
 Pathak were awarded the Shaurya Chakra.

 In 2005, the Xinhua News Agency hosted a symposium to commemorate the 50th anniversary of the crash; three Xinhua journalists had been among the victims.